SEARCH

 Related: What to Buy Your New Cat (Beyond the Basics)

-I used a 1/4-inch drill bit and spaced the holes one inch apart.
+To create the holes, I used a 1/4-inch drill bit and spaced the holes about an inch apart.

 To avoid cracking the plastic, place a scrap piece of wood underneath the bin and push the bin down against the wood while you drill.